jpkleemans/phpunit-expect/README.md

 **toHaveAttribute**: Expect that a class or an object has a specified attribute.

 **toHaveStaticAttribute**: Expect that a class has a specified static attribute.

-**toBeIdenticalTo**: Expect that two variables have the same type and value.
-Used on objects, it Expect that two variables reference the same object.

 **toBeInstanceOf**: Expect that a variable is of a given type.